XU-SB/Optimal-Geometry-FWI/README.md

-Optimal-Geometry-FWI
+# Optimal-Geometry-FWI

-Optimal-Geometry-FWI is a Python-based research code for optimal acquisition geometry design in Full Waveform Inversion (FWI).
-The package is developed for geometry evaluation and survey design in both land and marine seismic acquisition, with emphasis on physics-based imaging capability rather than inversion algorithm development.
+**Optimal-Geometry-FWI** is a **Python-based** source code package developed by **Dr. Xu Shibo** from **ENEOS Xplora**.
+It provides a modular framework for **optimal acquisition geometry design** in **Full Waveform Inversion (FWI)**, targeting both **land and marine seismic surveys**.

+The package focuses on quantifying how **source-receiver geometry controls imaging capability** in FWI, rather than on inversion algorithm development.
+By combining forward modeling, inversion, and quantitative imaging metrics, users can systematically evaluate survey designs, compare acquisition scenarios, and identify optimal geometries under practical constraints.

-The code provides a controlled framework to study how source窶途eceiver layout, aperture, and deployment style influence FWI imaging performance.
-It supports surface seismic, VSP-style, and hybrid geometries, and is applicable to baseline and time-lapse (4D) monitoring problems.
+The toolkit supports surface seismic, VSP-style, and hybrid acquisition configurations, and is applicable to baseline and time-lapse (4D) monitoring problems, including CCS-related feasibility studies.
+The code is organized for flexibility and extensibility, enabling geometry sensitivity analysis, aperture studies, and imaging-map construction using reproducible synthetic experiments.

 ---

-Scope

-This repository is intended for survey design and feasibility studies.

-Primary objectives:
-- Quantify geometry-controlled imaging capability in FWI
-- Compare land and marine acquisition geometries
-- Evaluate source窶途eceiver aperture and spacing effects
-- Identify optimal geometries under practical constraints
-- Provide reproducible and quantitative geometry-ranking metrics

----

-Key Features

-- Parameterized source and receiver geometry definition
-- Acoustic and elastic forward modeling support
-- Conventional FWI and double-difference FWI (DD-FWI)
-- Imaging-map construction for geometry evaluation
-- Quantitative metrics such as lateral imaging distance and image stability
-- Modular structure for systematic geometry sweeps

----

-Installation
+## Installation

-Clone the repository:
+To install **Optimal-Geometry-FWI**, first clone the repository:

 git clone https://github.com/XU-SB/Optimal-Geometry-FWI.git

-The code is developed and tested on Linux systems.
+The package is designed to run on **Linux systems**.

-Use of a virtual environment or Conda environment is recommended.
+For full functionality, it is recommended to use **JupyterLab** within a **virtual environment**.

 ---

-Dependencies
+## Required Modules

 Core dependencies:

+- pyseis
 - numpy
-- scipy
 - matplotlib
 - pandas
-- pyseis
+- scipy

-Optional dependencies:
+Optional (but useful) modules:

-- jupyterlab
-- nbformat
-- papermill
+- papermill (for batch or parallel execution)
-- lasio
+- lasio (for well log input)
+- nbformat (for notebook handling)

 ---

-GPU Requirements
+## GPU Requirements

-This package is designed for GPU-accelerated computation.
+This package is designed for **GPU-based computation**.

-- At least one NVIDIA GPU with CUDA support is required for FWI
+At least one **NVIDIA GPU** with CUDA support is required to run FWI.
-- Elastic FWI and large geometry sweeps benefit from multiple GPUs
+For elastic FWI and large geometry sweeps, **multiple GPUs** are recommended.
-- CPU-only execution is suitable only for small forward-modeling tests

 ---

-Intended Use

-This code is intended for research, feasibility analysis, and methodology development in seismic survey design.
-It is not a production processing system and does not include field data.
+## Package Overview

+The package is organized into several functional modules, each targeting a specific aspect of geometry design and evaluation:

+### Module 1: Forward Modeling

+Acoustic and elastic forward modeling for land and marine survey configurations, including surface and VSP-style geometries.

+### Module 2: Geometry Definition

+Parameterization of source and receiver layouts, including spacing, aperture, and deployment type.

+### Module 3: Geometry-Based Tests

+Systematic evaluation of different acquisition geometries using conventional FWI and double-difference FWI (DD-FWI).

+### Module 4: Sensitivity and Feasibility Analysis

+Assessment of geometry robustness under:
+- Aperture limitation
+- Source-receiver spacing variation
+- Initial model uncertainty
+- Noise contamination

+### Module 5: Imaging Map Generation

+Construction of imaging maps and quantitative metrics, such as lateral imaging distance and image stability, for geometry ranking.

 ---

+## Intended Use

+This code is intended for **research, feasibility analysis, and survey design studies**.
+It is not a production processing system and does not include proprietary field data.

+---

-Contact
+## Contact

+For questions, issues, or contributions, please contact:

-Developer: Xu Shibo
+Xu Shibo
-Email: xushibo11@gmail.com
+xushibo11@gmail.com
+xu.shibo@eneos.com